How The Psychology Of Attraction Affects Who We Date

-The psychology of attraction has much to do with who we date.
-Whether we realize it or not, there are a specific set of things that attract us to certain people.
-This applies to many relationships in our lives, but here, we will focus on how to affect who we date.
+The psychology of attraction can impact who we date.
+Whether we realize it or not, there may be a specific set of traits that attract us to certain people.
+This psychology may apply to many of the relationships in our lives, but here, we will focus on how it affects our choice of romantic partners.

-There are a variety of explanations that go into what and who we find attractive.
-These motives come from childhood, previous relationships, and some of them we are just born with.
+There may be a variety of explanations that go into what and whom we find attractive.
+These motives can come from childhood, from previous relationships, or they can be innate.
 Although there may not always be a rhyme or reason why we feel the way we do, our decisions regarding who we pursue romantically can have a significant impact on our lives.

 What Is The Psychology Of Attraction?

-The psychology of attraction answers all the "whys" to who we are attracted to.
+The psychology of attraction may answer the "whys" to who we are attracted to.
 It is the science of why we want who we want.
-Although it is not the most widely understood or discussed topic, it has a lot to say about the relationships we keep.
-Most people don't understand why they go for the type of person they do.
+Although it is not the most widely understood or discussed topic, it may have implications on our relationship choices.
+Many people may not understand why they go for the type of person they do.
 This is a topic that has been frequently depicted in TV shows and movies.
-For example, you may be familiar with the female lead that likes the "bad boys" and ignores the sweet, loving neighbor guy who wears comfy sweaters.
+For example, you may be familiar with the female lead that likes the "bad boys" and ignores the sweet, loving neighbor guy.

-When we don't understand what drives us to be attracted to others, we risk sliding down a slippery slope.
-Simply allowing negative behaviors to be repeated frequently because "they are what they are" guarantees a poor life quality.
-We must do everything we can to be in touch with the innermost workings of ourselves.
-Not only will this protect us from acting impulsively based on our feelings.
-It will also empower you to make the right decisions and hopefully lead you to the perfect person.
+When we don't understand what drives us to be attracted to others, though, we may risk sliding down a slippery slope.
+That is, allowing negative behaviors to be repeated frequently because "they are what they are" might just guarantee a poor-quality life.
+For this reason, it may be beneficial to get in touch with the innermost workings of ourselves.
+This understanding can empower you to make the right decisions and find a compatible partner.

-The person that we are attracted to spend our lives with should be chosen carefully.
-We want to make sure we are not allowing any previous negative experiences to impact our choices now.
-It is equally important that we focus on the positive things that drive us to be attracted to someone.
-This will allow you to get a balanced sense of who to date and why to date them.
-This will result in higher chances that you are happy in life, which's always the goal.
+When choosing a life partner, it may be crucial to keep a clear head.
+You may want to ensure you’re not allowing previous negative experiences to impact your choices.
+It could be equally important that we focus on the positive things that drive us to be attracted to someone.
+This may allow you to get a balanced sense of who to date and why to date them.

 Roots In Childhood

 Childhood experiences and interactions could also influence attraction.
-Some people may find themselves attracted to people that remind them in some way of their parents.
-This is because, as a child, our parents are the people who make us feel safe.
-They are also often the ones who are making sure we are happy and that we have everything we need.
-When we are searching for a partner, we want someone that will take care of us mentally.
-What better person to do so than someone who reminds you of the best caretakers of all?
+Some people may find themselves attracted to people who remind them of their parents in some way.
+Perhaps this is because our parents may be the people who make us feel safest as children.
+In many cases, they are also the ones who ensure our basic needs are met and that we’re generally content.
+When we are searching for a partner, we may want someone who will take care of us mentally and emotionally.

 On the other hand, if our parents or someone close to us model bad relationships, it could throw this instinct off.
-You may find yourself attracted to someone with abusive tendencies because the relationship values you grew up seeing were not healthy.
-Often when this is the case, people spend many years going through bad partner after bad partner until they are fed up.
-Some people never reach this point and spend their lives with a person that doesn't take care of them correctly.
+You may find yourself attracted to someone with abusive tendencies because you were exposed to unhealthy relationship values as a child, for example.
+As a result, you could spend years in bad relationships or end up with someone who mistreats you.

 How Our Exes Affect The Psychology Of Attraction

 Previous relationship experiences (whether positive or negative) may also have a significant impact on what we look for in a new partner.
-For example, if you have supportive, loving, and loyal exes, you will be attracted to these things.
-We are all chasing happiness, and loving, happy relationships give us that.
-Once you have had a taste of what a good relationship feels like, you will chase that in future endeavors.
+For example, if you have supportive, loving, and loyal exes, you may be attracted to these things.
+Once you have had a taste of what a good relationship feels like, you might chase that in future endeavors.

-If you do find yourself struggling, it may help take a break from relationships for a while.
+If you do find yourself struggling, it may help to take a break from relationships for a while.
 You can use this time to get to know yourself and decide what you want out of your next partnership.
-Being alone can grant the most clarity at times.
-If you give yourself this chance to get your priorities and goals in order, you can guarantee a better future.
-You should feel obliged to doing anything you can to get to a better place.
-Don't waste your life on losers that don't understand your worth.
+Being alone can grant clarity at times.
+If you give yourself this chance to get your priorities and goals in order, you may be able to bank on a better future.

 Opposites Don't Attract

-People who had opposing beliefs and personalities were shown to have lower satisfaction and higher divorce rates.
-It just doesn't make sense that anyone would want to spend much time with someone who is their polar opposite.
-Some things will inevitably be different, but overall, liking at least some of the same things is instrumental to a happy relationship.
+Conversely, people who had opposing beliefs and personalities experience less relationship satisfaction and higher divorce rates.
+Some traits and interests may inevitably be different, but overall, liking at least some of the same things could be instrumental to a happy relationship.